 Here are some of my other energy-saving actions:

-My home thermostat is one of those digital ones programmed to lower the house temperature when I'm away in the winter or sleeping at night or raise the temperature when I'm away in the summer.
+I have a digital programmable thermostat to lower the house temperature when I'm away in the winter or sleeping at night or raise the temperature when I'm away in the summer.
 Keep in mind that raising the temperature can affect the refrigerator and lowering can affect the hot water heater.

 When I'm home, I still close the interior doors when I'm not in those rooms and I always turn off lights when I leave the room and turn off the television when I'm not actually watching a program.

 I have integrated a solar power system into my lifestyle, using 12-volt appliances and lighting (30-40 lumens).
-It's not ultra pleasing to the eye but I save a ton of money.
+It's not ultra pleasing to some eyes but I save a ton of money.

 Inside Lighting: I have been replacing my dying incandescent and CFL light bulbs with LED bulbs which use 84% less electricity to produce the same amount of light (lumens).
 Example: a 4 watt LED bulb produces the same lumens of light as a 25 watt incandescent bulb.

 Outside Lighting: Using solar security/safety (LED) lights instead of electric when possible.
-Ideally, the solar panel/collector should be facing South to achieve maximum battery charging but any ambient light, including artifical light, will charge a solar lighting unit battery.
+Ideally, the solar panel/collector should be facing South to achieve maximum battery charging but any ambient light, including artifical light, will charge a solar lighting unit battery or solar panel.

 Biggest Vampire: The Hot Water Heater (HWH).
-One of my next projects will be to research tank-less, on-demand hot water heaters (at each sink) to replace my hot water heater tank.
-Currently, I keep my HWH turned off unless I am ready to use hot water.
+I researched tank-less, on-demand hot water heaters (insta-Hot), at each sink, to reduce usage of my hot water heater tank.
+It was not feasible for me but could be very feasible for you so I highly recommend looking in to it.
+Currently, I keep my HWH turned off until about 1/2 hour before I am ready to use hot water.
 For example, when I'm ready to take a shower, I turn the HWH on about 1/2 hour ahead of time.
 After my shower, I turn off the HWH.
 Under normal circumstances, the HWH will keep water warm enough for general use between showers.
 Putting a thermal blanket around it will retain the heat longer.
 By keeping my HWH off until I need it, I have cut my electric bill by about 200+%.
-Just like the termostat, the utility company (or plumber) can put a control on the HWH to automaticllly turn it on/off based on my schedule.
+Just like the termostat, the utility company (or plumber) can put a control or in-line timer on the HWH to automaticllly turn it on/off based on my schedule.

 Next Biggest Vampire: Winter Heat.
 For me, this is even more expensive than air conditioning.
-As I mention above, I keep doors closed on rooms that do not get much use to keep the "core" area of the house warm.
-Bedrooms and bathrooms are my main closeoffs.
+As I mention above, I've realized that many areas of the house are not in 24/7 use so I keep doors closed on rooms that do not get much use to keep my "core" area of the house warm.
+Bedrooms and bathrooms and the utility closet are my main closeoffs.
+I programm my thermostat as needed.

 Here is a section of an actual report of my usage by the utility company comparing me to my neighbors: